 This is exactly the approach taken by a second group of researchers: They combined multimodal biometrics with standard PIN/QR code authentication.
 The paper titled Multi-level Security using QR Code, Biometrics, and Password for Security Systems was published in the International Journal of Engineering Science and Computing.

->

-> The paper detailed how combining iris recognition and fingerprint scanning with common security methods such as passwords, PINS, or QR codes resulted in increased security for customers of ATMs and other secure locations.
+The paper detailed how combining iris recognition and fingerprint scanning with common security methods such as passwords, PINS, or QR codes resulted in increased security for customers of ATMs and other secure locations.
 Both the fingerprint analysis and iris recognition used in the paper relied on image processing.
-The fingerprint image was converted to both a binarization output (left) and an orientation image (right) as shown below.

->

-> As criminals and hackers find new ways to access secure logins, research will continue to find new ways to secure our data in an increasingly digital world.
+As criminals and hackers find new ways to access secure logins, research will continue to find new ways to secure our data in an increasingly digital world.
 The level of security can be increased as needed with multimodal biometrics.
 For example, simply checking the balance on your bank account could use a single security measure, while making a withdrawal could require two means of biometric security.

 Here are some links for more information on this topic:

 - Here is the video of the Samsung iris hack.